dtortosa/ancient_selection_dating_heavy/hg38_mig/to_do_hg38_mig.md

 - CHECK ANSWER OF DAVID ABOUT MASK AND GEN POS ZERO

-- WE HAVE TO CONVERT THE GENES IDS TO HG38? thermogenic list names are hg19 and probably the BAT connectome, so we should check this

 - final mails about hg38 mig with David
 	- mail 1